ferdiansyah0611/blaze-script-docs/docs/plugin/error.md

 # Errors

-Dialog message to show error
+Dialog message to show error.
+By default, this plugin is active.

 ```tsx
 import withError from "@root/plugin/error";